 Here are our top picks for beer the Asheville area.
 Many of the spots are located downtown Asheville within walking distance of each other.
 Also see our guide to the best downtown Asheville bars for wine and cocktails.

 Asheville Craft Micro Brewery & Beer Lover's Guide

 Ride through downtown on

 a wicked-cool 13-person pedal powered (motor assisted) contraption like no other.
 Imagine riding your bike sideways, hanging out at your favorite pub on wheels.
 Join for mixer tours of downtown or private party tours.
 Pubcycle is a BYOB activity, so get your brew on!
-Seven days a week April-October, weekends November-March.
-Click here to view their Web site
+Seven days April-October, weekends November-March.
+Click here to view their Web site.

 Sierra Nevada opens its east coast brewery in south Asheville near the airport in Spring 2014 with tours and tastings.
 Read the latest!

 Highland Brewing Co (12 Old Charlotte Highway, Asheville): They started brewing in Asheville in 1994 and they are the biggest craft beer brewery in western North Carolina.
 You will find their brews in many area restaurants and stores.
 Stop by their Tasting Room east Asheville to sample tasty brews and hang out with staff on Thursday-Saturday, 4-8 PM.
 Guided tours are Monday-Saturday at 4 PM.
 See our guide to Highland Brewing and their tours.